plainquire/plainquire/README.md

 By default, parameters for properties of filtered entity are named `{Entity}{Property}`.
 By default, all public non-complex properties (`string`, `int`, `DateTime`, ...) are recognized.
-Parameters can be renamed or removed using  `FilterAttribute` and `FilterEntityAttribute`.
+Parameters can be renamed or removed using  `FilterAttribute` and `EntityFilterAttribute`.

 For the code below `Number` is not mapped anymore and `Customer` becomes `CustomerName`: